inesmcm26/cifo_project/README.md

 - Strangers: 0
 - Enimies: -1000

+Relationships like, for example, Sister-in-Law and Great Uncle were set to 0 for simplicity, as we determined that their relevance was already somehow encoded in the other above mentioned relationships.

 ## Methodology

 A Wedding Seating Chart (WSC) Individual and Population classes were implemented with the necessary and adequate methods.
 Several diferent genetic operators that work at the group level were also implemented.